suhas1999/dogs_vs_cats_Exp/README.md

   *Trained it for one epoch
   *We see that train accuracy is 97.21% and val_accuray 53% From this we observe that  Model overfitted the train data

+  This is just a minor update for laptop setup

  Download the dataset from this link http://files.fast.ai/data/dogscats.zip